LaunchAcademy/sinatra-activerecord-starter-kit/README.md

 ### Configuring Your Database

 This template is set up for using a PostgreSQL database.
-You will need create a `config/database.yml`.
+You will need to create a `config/database.yml`.
 There is an example at `config/database.example.yml`.

 Once you've created a `config/database.yml`, you can create your database with